jacobdensford/jacobdensford.com/fell/bestiary.md

 *A floating skull with a flickering green flame within.*

-F, 8 HP, d4 BOD, d8 WIL, flames (d6)
+F, 8 HP, d4 WEIGHT, d8 WILL, flames (d6)

-Drive: to lead astray
+Drive: to devour souls

 ## Goblin

 *Ears of a bat, nose of a boar, skittering, skattering, chattering, stabbering.*

-F, 2 HP, d4 BOD, d4 INT, d4 WIL, dagger (d4)
+F, 2 HP, d4 WEIGHT, d4 WIT, d4 WILL, dagger (d4)

 Drive: to wreak havoc